Helping you navigate the regulations and logistics of the global trade world.

 That depends on how you are posting your financial security.
 There are 3 options.

-Note: Posting a cash bond is not possible until Release 2 goes live in June 2022.
+Note: Posting a cash deposit is not possible until Release 2 goes live.

 3. One-time Single Entry Bond: Details on this have not yet been released by the CBSA.